3commas-io/3commas-official-api-docs/docs/DCA Bot/Deals/Cancel deal.md

 **Description:** Cancels a specific deal within the DCA Bot using its ID<br>

 {% hint style="warning" %}
-After this action, the status **Cancelled** will be automatically set by 3Commas.
+After this action, 3Commas will automatically set the final status to **Cancelled** for this deal.
 {% endhint %}

 <br>